mist64/cbmbus_doc/3 Commodore DOS.md

 ### Reading and Writing Blocks

 The `U1` and `U2` commands allow reading a block into the buffer and writing the buffer into a block.
 The arguments are the channel number, the track and the sector.
 After reading a block, the buffer pointer is reset to 0, so that the 256 bytes of the bock can be read from the start.

+Nevertheless, when uploading a complete block into the buffer and then writing it to disk, it is necessary to set the block pointer to 0 before sending any data because of the block pointer's default value of 1.

 | Name           | Syntax                                                | Description                     |
 |----------------|-------------------------------------------------------|---------------------------------|